Personal profile

 Overview

-I am a Chartered Psychologist and criminal justice health researcher.
-I have experience of Randomised Controlled Trials, intervention development and a range of mixed-methods approaches.
+I am an experienced criminal justice health researcher and have experience of Randomised Controlled Trials, intervention development and evaluation, and a range of mixed-methods approaches.

 Research interests